davidrayoussef/funcifyr/README.md

 F.fillify() // returns an array prefilled with a value F.flattify() // flattens multidimensional arrays F.fluentify() // used for method chaining
-F.funcify() // turns a method into a function F.isify() // creates a type checker
+F.funcify() // turns a method into a regular function F.isify() // creates a type checker
 F.lessthanify() // tests for values less than x F.map() // runs a callback on an unmappable collection